 Display PDF files in Confluence too, also with the View File Macro.

 Use the Widget Connector Macro to show slide decks hosted on SlideShare and other online presentation sites.

 Illustration: A PowerPoint slide deck

-Many project teams and customers also use JIRA applications such as JIRA Software or JIRA Service Desk.
+Many project teams and customers also use Jira applications such as Jira Software or Jira Service Management.
 Rather than copying and pasting issues onto your Confluence page, you can display it directly from the source, thus ensuring that the information shown in Confluence is always up to date.

 Tell a story in pictures

-A number of Confluence add-ons provide sophisticated tools for creating diagrams and mockups.
+A number of Marketplace apps for Confluence provide sophisticated tools for creating diagrams and mockups.